Nebo15/sage/README.md

 - Transaction retries;
 - TTL-based caching;
-- Transaction timeouts;
-- Asynchronous transactions;
+- Asynchronous transactions with timeout;
 - Ease to write circuit breakers;
 - Code that is clean and easy to test;
 - Low cost of integration in existing code base and low performance overhead;